Yakima, Washington: Government

 Yakima is one of the ten first class cities, those with a population over 10,000 at the time of reorganization and operating under a home rule charter.

 The Yakima City Council operates under the council–manager form of government.
 The city council has seven members, elected by district and the mayor is elected by the council members.
-Yakima's City Manager serves under the direction of the City Council, and administers and coordinates the delivery of municipal services.
+Yakima's city manager serves under the direction of the City Council, and administers and coordinates the delivery of municipal services.
 The city of Yakima is a full-service city, providing police, fire, water and wastewater treatment, parks, public works, planning, street maintenance, code enforcement, airport and transit to residents.

 In 1994 and 2015, the City of Yakima received the All-America City Award, given by the National Civic League.
 Ten U.S. cities receive this award per year.

 The city council was elected at-large until a 2012 lawsuit filed by the American Civil Liberties Union was ruled in the favor of Latino constituents on the grounds of racial discrimination.
-The current city manager is Alex Meyerhoff, who was hired as an interim manager in November 2019.
+The council's four district-based and three at-large seat arrangement was also removed in favor of seven districts—of which two have a Latino majority.
+The city manager position has been vacant since January 2024, when the new city council removed incumbent Bob Harrison.
+Several attempts were made in the early 2020s to move Yakima to a mayor–council form of government.

-The citizens of Yakima are represented in the Washington Senate by Republicans Curtis King in District 14, and Jim Honeyford in District 15, and in the Washington House of Representatives by Republicans Chris Corry and Gina Mosbrucker in District 14, and Republicans Bruce Chandler and Jeremie Dufault in District 15.
+The citizens of Yakima are represented in the Washington Senate by Republicans Curtis King in District 14, and Nikki Torres in District 15, and in the Washington House of Representatives by Republicans Chris Corry and Gina Mosbrucker in District 14, and Republicans Bruce Chandler and Bryan Sandlin in District 15.

 At the national level, Yakima is part of Washington's US Congressional 4th District, currently represented by Republican Dan Newhouse.